PrettyCalistaJappy/SimpleProjectsPy/README.md

 # SimpleProjectsPy
-A collection of simple programming projects in python
+A collection of simple programming projects in python done for learning
+##List of projects
+-tba.